JambbTeam/flow-nft-moments/scripts/README.md

 ## Moments
 - `getMoments` expects a `[UInt64]` array, and returns the `MomentMetadata` for those ID's
+- `getMomentRun` expects a `UInt64` momentID and returns a `MomentRun` of how many have been minted with the rest of the `MomentMetadata`

 ### User Moments
 - `getUserMomentIDs` expects an `Address` and and returns a `[UInt64]` array of the ID's they own